Carlos-CriticalMass/ohg-banner-exercise/README.md

 ## Running the project

-To run the project simple navigate to the project folder, and run `gulp`.
-It will compile all the assets and start a new web server in the [9000](http://localhost:9000/) port.
+To run the project simple navigate to the project folder, and run `npm start` or `gulp`.
+It will compile all the assets and start a new web server in the [3000](http://localhost:3000/) port.

 ## Project structure
 All the necessary code is inside the `_src_` folder, but for a better understanding, here's a description of each one: